 One of the most important choices you make when rigging a sail is which mast you put in the mast sleeve.
-Specifically the length, curve and stiffness of the mast, and how closely these parameters match the sail.
+Or, more specifically the length, curve and stiffness of the mast, and how closely these parameters match the sail.
 The mast is quite literally the backbone of the rig and it governs the sail's performance.
-The mast requirement for each Retro is printed on the sailbag and at the tack of the sail.
-Your mast must be within this required range, regardless of the brand or model.
-The Retro sails are designed around Sailworks "constant curve" masts that exhibit a nominal MCS curve profile of 64% at the base and 76% at the tip.
+The mast requirements for the Retro are printed on the sailbag and at the tack of the sail.
+Your mast should be within this required range, regardless of the brand or model.
+The Retro sails are designed around "constant curve" masts that exhibit a nominal MCS curve profile of 64% at the base and 76% at the tip.

-The following masts have been tested and confirmed to be compatible with Retro sails: Sailworks: Sneedstick Joystick &
+These masts have been tested and confirmed to be compatible with the Retro sails: